Skip to content

 The Nixon Shock

-Yet leaving the gold standard gave the US government what it desired: "greater flexibility in monetary policy.
-Without the constraints of the gold standard, the US government could print more money to meet the demand of international trade and a growing population at home.
-Additionally, leaving the gold standard allowed the US government to finance its spending without having to worry about the value of the dollar."
+Yet leaving the gold standard gave the U.S. government what it desired: greater flexibility in monetary policy.
+Without the constraints of the gold standard, the government could print more money to meet international trade demand and a growing population at home.
+It could finance spending without worrying about the value of the dollar relative to gold.

 Consequences

 The abandonment of Bretton Woods marks a critical inflection point in monetary history.
-The website "WTF Happened in 1971?" documents dramatic changes that followed: soaring wealth inequality, explosive growth in household debt, proliferation of asset bubbles, and fundamental shifts in economic dynamics.
-Evidence shows that abandoning the last link to gold enabled unprecedented currency debasement and wealth redistribution.
+The website "WTF Happened in 1971?" documents dramatic changes that followed: soaring wealth inequality (the top 1% share more than doubled), explosive growth in household debt, proliferation of asset bubbles, and fundamental shifts in economic dynamics.

 The Bretton Woods era lasted just 27 years (1944-1971), yet its legacy persists.
-The dollar remains the world's reserve currency, now maintained not by gold backing but by the petrodollar system and American military power, particularly the US Navy's control of global maritime chokepoints essential for oil transportation.
+The dollar remains the world's reserve currency, now maintained not by gold backing but by the petrodollar system negotiated with Saudi Arabia in 1974 and American military power.